kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## TF IDF Intuition

-Important words appear often in a document.
+Important words appear often in a document
-They appear rarely across documents.
+They appear rarely across documents
 TF IDF captures both

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.